The Mercier-Hochelaga-Maisonneuve borough is divided into three areas, Mercier East, Mercier West and Hochelaga-Maisonneuve.

 Mercier is where the Louis-Hyppolyte-La Fontaine bridge-tunnel is located and Hochelaga-Maisonneuve is is where health care and assistance is the first economic sector followed by retail trade and then by the manufacturing sector.

 Opened since 1967, the Louis-Hyppolyte-La Fontaine is a highway - Highway 25, a bridge and a tunnel that runs over and under the St-Lawrence River and that connects the Island of Montreal to the south shore and the City of Longueuil.

-The Mercier-Hochelaga-Maisonneuve borough offers a multitude of local stores on its major commercial streets such as Beaubien, a major east-west street, Notre-Dame with a few shops but with no real commercial activity along with Sherbrooke, Hochelaga and Desormeaux streets.
+The Mercier-Hochelaga-Maisonneuve borough offers a multitude of local stores on its major commercial streets such as Beaubien, a major east-west street, Notre-Dame with a few shops but with no real commercial activity and Sherbrooke, Hochelaga and Desormeaux also considered commercial streets.

 The vitality of the Sherbrooke Street is undeniable and is characterized by a diversified commercial activity and the presence of several institutions and offices.

-Plus Hochelaga and Desormeaux for current purchases, frequent or impulsive in convenience stores, pharmacies and supermarkets along with semi-routine purchases in beauty salons, florists and clothes shops.
-Streets with very few restaurants or any other entertainment services.
+Hochelaga and Desormeaux are for current purchases, for frequent or impulsive in convenience stores, for pharmacies and supermarkets and for semi-routine purchases in beauty salons, florists and clothes shops.
+Streets with very few restaurants or any other entertainment services such as cinemas.

 The Promenade Ontario is characterized by the Place Simon Valois with its modern style and fancy local shops popular among a younger clientele.